MilanVlaski/issue-tracking/README.md

 - Admin ili ko vec, radi sve.
   Ovo je sve tema za spring sekjuriti...
  # To do
+- [ ] Create a `/purchase` website with a purchase form.
+It should receive data from the client.
+- [ ] Find a way to preload database with data.
+It should
-- [ ] Show a list of applications
+- [x] Show a list of applications
-  - [ ] Display apps in a table, or with a logo.
+  - [x] Display apps in a table, or with a logo.
     - [x] Learn thymeleaf a bit
-  - [ ] Fetch apps from database
+  - [x] Fetch apps from database
-    - [ ] Write some code that inserts some apps.
+    - [x] Write some code that inserts some apps.
 Calling it from tests would be neat.
-      - [ ] Add the entity manager and use it to insert
+      - [x] Add the entity manager and use it to insert
-      - [ ] Then use it to fetch the tables
+      - [x] Then use it to fetch the tables
-  - [ ] add the necessary stuff in the controller
+  - [x] add the necessary stuff in the controller